gsamokovarov/chip8.c/README.markdown

 > CHIP-8 is an interpreted programming language, developed by Joseph
 > Weisbecker.
-It was initially used on the COSMAC VIP and Telmac 1800 8-bit
+Initially used on the COSMAC VIP and Telmac 1800 8-bit
-> microcomputers in the mid-1970s
+> microcomputers in the mid-1970s, it allowed video games to be easily
+> programmable.

 Usage
 =====